Get Your Teen Weekly Newsletter in your inbox! Sign Up

 Turn Weakness into Strength: Piecemeal Studying

 For our kids, we’ve found that 30 minutes is the golden length of time.
 They hunker down for a half hour, take a break for maybe 15-30 minutes, and then get back at it for another 30 minutes.
 Rinse and repeat.
 As a wise man once said, running a race is easier when you know where the finish line is.
 There’s something to that.
-The shorter chunks of time don’t feel so overwhelming, the kids are able to focus, and they can see the finish line each time.
+The shorter chunks of time don’t feel so overwhelming, the kids can focus, and they can see the finish line each time.